Comedy Impressions: Making An Impression In The Modern World

-Nowadays, a comedy impressionist is a rare sight on stage.
-This artform has been left behind with flared trousers and the eighties word processor.
+Nowadays, Comedy Impressions and Impressionists are a rare sight on stage and screen.
+This art form has been left behind with flared trousers and the eighties word processor.
 Comedians are now more observational, chatty, satirical and find no room for impressionism within their acts.
 A vocal jamboree of celebrity characters is seen as ‘old hat’ and been overtaken by comics doing character voices to help illustrate a gag.

 Danny Posthill made his name on ‘Britain’s Got Talent’ bringing back comedy impressionism, like someone bringing a 1920’s toy car to the Antiques Roadshow.
 It was studied, looked over and appealed to a certain section of the entertainment marketplace.
 Danny further put his live talents to the test with a group of Sussex business people regaling them with a host of contemporary impressions, beautifully observed and vocally strong.